 Qigong and Tai Chi: Benefits to Balance

 When it comes to getting older, one of the worries of ageing is the rate in which we lose our balance.
-It has been proven that about a third of over 60s will have a fall, and that those over 80 are likely to have at least one fall a year.
+Statistics show that about a third of over 60s will have a fall, and that those over 80 are likely to have at least one fall a year.

 If you are looking for a way to improve your balance, and reduce the likelihood of experiencing falls, our Qigong and Tai Chi classes in London might be the perfect solution.